Welcome from Board Chair!

 Joan Bowman has over thirty-five years experience assisting others with personal growth goals and teaching how to be the change that creates good, as an executive in business, a lecturer, and as a writer.
 She received her MBA from the Eli Broad School at Michigan State University, concentrating on Change Management theories.
 She has broad experience in relationship building, business start-ups, executive search and international operations.
 Since 1980, Joan has enjoyed speaking tours on the subjects of empowerment and entrepreneurial growth strategies.
 Joan’s son, Christopher Gabriel, attended the Beatrice Ayer Patton School of Montessori in Bridgewater, Connecticut for many years.
 Joan feels that her son’s Montessori experience laid the foundation for his self-motivated approach to learning through high school, college and now as he builds his career.
 The joy he takes in creation was nurtured and refined so that today he is never afraid to tackle any project or problem.
 Joan is pleased to be able to give back to the Montessori community by supporting Hilltop as a board member.

-Adam Hubbard has been a practicing landscape architect and project manager at Stevens & Associates, PC since 2004.
+Adam Hubbard is a practicing landscape architect and project manager.
 He earned a B.A. in Geography from the University of Vermont and M.L.A. from the University of Massachusetts before returning to the area to raise a family with his wife Alison.
-Their son Ethan attends Middle School and Anna is an Upper Elementary student.
+Their son Ethan is a graduate of the Middle School and currently attends The Putney School.
+Adam’s daughter Anna is an Upper Elementary student.
 Adam’s work has included master planning, feasibility studies, environmental permitting, site engineering and construction oversight.
 He has focused on developing attractive, appealing and functional spaces at a human scale.
 His projects can be found across Brattleboro, Windham County and beyond including works at BMH, Windham & Windsor Housing Trust, The Brattleboro Retreat and the Hilltop campus itself.
 Adam adds planning, design and property management expertise to the Board of Trustees and the community.